 There’s so much on offer here.
 Want to experience a proper vegan Scottish breakfast?
 Come here anytime, and expect a plate of saucy beans, bacon, a sausage square, tattie scone, bap roll, sauteed mushrooms and tomatoes with a side of whipped butter.
 Expect hearty portions, including big cups of fresh coffee.

 It’s hard to choose what’s our favorite.
 Sausage rolls lightly spiced wrapped in a flaky crust.
 Casserole creations with beet colored ricotta like crumbles and lasagna you couldn’t tell was gluten-free.

 Their most famous dessert is the fudgie wudgie – a date based chocolate fudge bar with icing so smooth and shiny, you’ll see your reflection.
 Get it swimming in cream – apparently a British thing.
 Also, expect them to sell out.

 Apparently, people have asked Debbie about possible menu additions – smoothies, rice bowls, hummus – the more trendy vegan fare.
-We assured her that there’s a real lack of hearty, homely vegan food and that she shouldn’t worry – just keep the indulgence coming.
+We assured her that there’s a real lack of hearty, homely vegan food in other vegan restaurants in Glasgow and that she shouldn’t worry – just keep the indulgence coming.
 She’s always trying new things and there is a specials board as well, so you’ll likely plan your return visit during your first.